Security-Onion-Solutions/securityonion-docs/suricata.rst

 Starting in 2.4.60, users now have the option to migrate PCAP to be captured by Suricata instead of Stenographer.
 This feature is in BETA!

 There are 2 modes for Suricata PCAP.
 The first mode is TRANSITION that will keep Stenographer running but not capturing traffic.
-This allows for retrieval of PCAP from older PCAP stored in Steno as well as new PCAP generated from Suricata.
-Steno will start writing 0 byte files and clean off old PCAP as Suricata uses more space.
+This allows for retrieval of PCAP from older PCAP stored in Stenographer as well as new PCAP generated from Suricata.
+Stenographer will start writing 0 byte files and clean off old PCAP as Suricata uses more space.
 Once your old Stenographer PCAP has aged off you can change the pcap engine option to SURICATA.
-If you don't care about losing existing PCAP you can simply use this option at the beginning and delete the contents of the Stenographer pcap and index directories.
+If you don't care about losing existing PCAP you can simply use this option at the beginning and delete the contents of the Stenographer PCAP and index directories.

 Differences between Suricata and Stenographer for PCAP
 ------------------------------------------------------